 You can be burned if you spill coolant on hot engine parts.
 Coolant contains ethylene glycol, and it will burn if the engine parts are hot enough.
 Don't spill coolant on a hot engine.

-When you replace your radiator pressure cap, an AC® cap is recommended.
+When replacing the pressure cap, make sure it is tight.